pyrogram/assistant/README.md

 1. `git clone https://github.com/pyrogram/assistant`, to download the source code.
 2. `cd assistant`, to enter the directory.
+3. `python3 -m venv venv && . venv/bin/activate` to create and activate a virtual environment.
-3. `pip3 install -U -r requirements.txt`, to install the requirements.
+3. `pip install -U -r requirements.txt`, to install the requirements.
 4. Create a new `assistant.ini` file, copy-paste the following and replace the values with your own:
    ```ini
    [pyrogram]